-In the preparation of Möbelfakta's Requirements Specification (Part 3), current version, it was ensured that the requirements were completely harmonised with the requirements of the National Agency for Public Procurement (Upphandlingsmyndigheten) regarding sustainable supply chains at advanced level and the National Secretariat for Sustainable Procurement (for more details, see Appendix).
+In the preparation of Möbelfakta's Requirements Specification (Part 3), current version, it was ensure I that the requirements were completely harmonised with the requirements of the National Agency for Public rocurement (Upphandlingsmyndigheten) regarding sustainable supply chains at advanced level and the National Secretariat for Sustainable Procurement (for more details, see Appendix).

-Requirements in the sections on guidelines are retrieved from and based on the UN Guiding Principles on Business and Human Rights and the National Secretariat for Sustainable Procurement document, "Guidelines - Contractual terms, sustainable supply chains".
+Requirements in the sections on guidelines are retrieved from and based on the UN Cyding Principles on Business and Human Rights and the National Secretariat for Sustainable Procurement document, "A lidelines - Contractual terms, sustainable supply chains".

-3.1 Requirements within human rights, labour law, environment, and anti-corruption
+3.1 Requirements within human the labour law, environment, and anti-corruption

-The requirements in this chapter are presented in detail in four areas.
+The requirements in this chapter are presented in detail in rour areas.
 For each area, the requirements show the minimum level of compliance for the company in its own operation and in the supply chain.

-The company must comply with national and local legislation in the countries in which operations are carried out.
-In cases where international provisions stipulate stronger protection for the individual than national legislation, the company must take reasonable measures to follow the international provisions.
+The company must comply with national and local egislation in the countries in which operations are carried out.
+In cases where international provisions stirplate tronger protection for the individual than national legislation, the company must take reasonable measures to follow the international provisions.

 Audits may be carried out of the company and its suppliers and subcontractors.
 Full transparency is expected from the company regarding compliance with the requirements.
 In the event of a company or its suppliers violating the requirements, corrective measures must be taken.
-A corrective measure means that a company ensures that it, or the supplier, remedies the non-compliance as quickly as possible.
+A corrective measure means that a company ensures that it, or the supplier, remedia the con-compliance as quickly as possible.

-3.1.1 Human Rights
+2 1 1 Human Rights

-Human rights refers to compliance with the UN Universal Declaration of Human Rights (1948), the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights.
+Hull an rights refers to compliance with the UN Universal Declaration of Human Rights (1948)\, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights.